AcklenAvenue/competencies/Ops/AWS/RDS.md

 ## Competencies

- - Understand the RDS concepts
+ - Understand basic RDS concepts
+ 	- What is RDS?
+	- Understand the difference between an instance and a database
+	- When RDS could be used?
+	- What is a database engine?
+	- What databases engines are available in RDS?
- - Learn to modify an existing RDS instance
+ - Able to modify an existing RDS instance
 	- Instance Class
 	- Public accessibility
 	- Restart the instance
-		 - Modify the allocate storage
+	- Modify the allocated storage
-		 - Modify Backup retention period
+	- Modify backup retention period
-- Learn to connect to the DB, using any GUI or CLI application
+- Able to connect to the DB, using any GUI or CLI application
 - Be capable of explaining any member of the tribe, how to connect to the DB

 ## Evaluation